intelsdi-x/snap-plugin-utilities/README.md

 snap, along with this plugin, is an Open Source software released under the Apache 2.0 [License](LICENSE).

 ## Acknowledgements
-List authors, co-authors and anyone you'd like to mention

 * Author: [Izabella Raulin](https://github.com/IzabellaRaulin)
 * Author: [Marcin Krolik](https://github.com/marcin-krolik)